mrityunjaykumar911/mrityunjaykumar911/README.md

 ### Misc
 - 💬 Ask me about ... fault-tolerant storage and database systems
-- 💬 Ask me about ...
-Applied Machine learning on limited datasets
 - How to reach me: ... [mjaycs1@gmail.com](mailto:mjaycs1@gmail.com)

 #### *PPT Live in action*